 Mahogany is a dark reddish-brown shade that emits warmth and symbolizes strength.
 Mahogany looks great with forest green, pink, yellow, orange, and ivory hues, most of which are the traditional autumn colors.

 Since Mahogany is a natural wood color, it is a perfect option for couples that are going to have a rustic or outdoor wedding during the fall.
 Think Mahogany table cloths with ivory table runners.
 Or consider getting some Mahogany folding chairs that’ll add woodsy touches to your November wedding.

 Another top color for the fall season is burgundy.
 Burgundy is very similar to Mahogany, as it is also a reddish-brown shade.
 The only difference is that burgundy has a more reddish and purplish tinge while mahogany has more of a brownish and copper tinge.

 You can try pairing it with pale and light colors such as white, pale pink, beige, and cream to offset the dark burgundy shade.
 It is also safe to pair it with gray, green, navy, brown, yellow, and gold.

 Pink plus champagne plus peach is a beautiful November wedding color combo.
 If you want to create more of an autumnal vibe, add some dark reds and green elements to this combo.
-This mix of colors will look stunning if you use them for your wedding bouquets or floral arrangements.
+This mix of colors will look stunning if you use them for your fall wedding bouquets or floral arrangements.

 Add some jewel tones to your November color palette.
 Emerald Green looks great with colors like white, pink, beige, and gold.
 This popular fall color can add elegant or extravagant touches to your wedding reception decor.